Ajaykhanna/Machine_Learning_with_Chemistry/README.md

     - principal component analysis (PCA).

-5. **Vertical Excitation Energiess with Random Forest** 🌳🔍 This ML ode demonstrates how to use a random forest model to predict vertical excitation energies of molecules in gas phase.
+5. **Vertical Excitation Energiess with Random Forest** 🌳🔍 This ML model demonstrates how to use a random forest model to predict vertical excitation energies of molecules in gas phase.
     The snapshots are obtained from molecular dynamics simulations and the VEEs are obtained quantum mechanical calculations.

 ## Contributions and Updates 🚀